ibexa/documentation-user/docs/getting_started.md

 ![Login screen](img/login_form.png "Login screen")

-The first screen after login is the Dashboard.
+The first screen after logging in is the Dashboard.
 It contains shortcuts to most commonly used content: your drafts, the content you have created, recently modified content, etc.
 You can select any of these items and view them in detail or start editing them from this point.